MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign-promotion-ad-extension.md

 # Campaign Promotion Ad Extension Record - Bulk
 Defines an association record between a [Campaign](campaign.md) and a [Promotion Ad Extension](promotion-ad-extension.md) that can be uploaded and downloaded in a bulk file.
 To upload or download the campaign or promotion ad extension, use the [Campaign](campaign.md) or [Promotion Ad Extension](promotion-ad-extension.md) record.

+> [!NOTE]
+> Promotion Extensions are available for customers in the feature pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 720).

 You can download all *Campaign Promotion Ad Extension* records in the account by including the [DownloadEntity](downloadentity.md) value of *CampaignPromotionAdExtensions* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 The following Bulk CSV example would associate a promotion ad extension to a campaign if valid [Id](#id) and [Parent Id](#parentid) values are provided.